gluster/gdeploy/examples/README.md

 If lv names are missing, logical volumes are named as RHS_lv{1, 2, 3, ...}.

-`mountpoints'
+mountpoints
 -------------

 Brick mountpoints for the logical volumes.
 The number of mountpoints should match the number of logical volumes listed above.

-IMP: If only gluster deployment is to be done and not back-end setup, just give this data about the hosts specified in the [hosts] section along with the client data.
+**IMP**: If only gluster deployment is to be done and not back-end setup, just give this data about the hosts specified in the [hosts] section along with the client data.

-`brick_dirs'
+brick_dirs
 ------------

 brick_dirs is the directory which is to be used as brick while creating the